cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 Take care of business and _then_ read the book.

-## When I sprint jump there's all kinds of weird phantom footstep sounds.

-This is a known conflict with CGO and Better Jumping.
-I decided I wanted the ability to sprint jump more than worrying about phantom footsteps.
-If this really bothers you uncheck Better Jumping in Mod Organizer's left pane.
-No more sprintt jump.